UniqueUpToPermutation/OperatorShifting/README.md

 These functions take the following parameters:

-* **num_system_samples**: The number of Monte Carlo samples to use to compute the augmentation factor.
+* **num_system_samples**: The number of Monte Carlo samples to use to compute the shift factor.
 * **num_per_system_samples**: All of the system samples above require a matrix inversion.
 However, we can reduce sampling error by sharing inverses across multiple samples (i.e., the number of samples *per system*).
 This parameter specifies the number of times a matrix inverse is reused across samples.
-Note that doing this still gives a consistent estimator of the augmentation factor.
+Note that doing this still gives a consistent estimator of the shift factor.
 * **rhs**: The right hand side **b** of the noisy elliptic system **Ax = b**.
 * **op_Ahat**: The operator **A** observed from data.
 * **bootstrap_mat_dist**: A bootstrapped distribution for the random matrix **A**.